gauravb-77/Short-URL/README.md

 This is a website created for developers where they can
   1. Create their profiles
-  2. Add, update & delete their projects adn skills
+  2. Add, update & delete their projects and skills
   3. Message other developers

 Implemented user authentication and authorization also